knowapaul/agendaraven/README.md

 # AgendaRaven

 This project is an idea for a comprehensive scheduling app.
+It is currently deployed and in use at https://agendaraven.com, but it is still under very active development.
-It is currently not complete.
-The necessary changes for the app are divided into "tiers" which are listed below.
-These tiers should be worked on in order, starting at tier one and working down the hirearcy to more advanced levels of the program.
-At least 90% of one tier needs to be complete to *start* the next tier, and **all** of a tier should be complete before beginning the tier that is two or more levels below it.
+Goals and features for future versions of the app are divided into "tiers" which are listed below.
+The features of these tiers will be added in order, starting at tier one and working down the hierarchy to more advanced levels of the program.

 <br>
-### **A few latin maxims to keep in mind**
-> **Use your opportunities** \
 > *Carpe Diem* \
-> **As with everything else in life** \
 > *Soli Deo gloria*
 <br>

-# The Hireracy of TODOness:
+# Future Features ToDo List:

 (*"s" => started / "x" => complete*)
-1. **First Trial**
+1. **First Trial** (Version 0.1 upon completion)
     - (x) Scheduler
     - (x) Schedules
     - (x) Login